OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-10.md

 ## 1 Samuel 10:17

-Then Samuel called the people together to the Lord at Mizpah.
+Then Samuel summoned the people to gather before the Lord at Mizpah.

 ## 1 Samuel 10:18